 The best resource for the plants of Awash National Park, for instance, is a small herbarium, assembled by two German botanists in the late 20th century.
 It is tucked away in the Park and only locally accessible.
 In 2010 we began the project of publicizing Ethiopia's flora by creating a virtual herbarium.
 April Lahti photographed all 156 specimens in the Awash herbarium and their accompanying botanical descriptions, as well as many live plants throughout the Park.
-Franny Geller, aided by Rose Chin-Hong, has been identifying the live plants and creating an Ethiopian Flora database.
+Franny Geller, aided by Rose Chin-Hong, identified many of the live plants and created an Ethiopian Flora database.
 Bruck Tadesse, an Ethiopian-Finn computer technician, is creating a striking web interface for this Flora.
 Our hope is that this website will raise awareness of Ethiopia's natural heritage both locally and globally.

 See Franny's 2011 poster, "A Virtual Guide to the Flora of Awash National Park".